errikosg/Directed_Multigraph/README.md

 Implementation of **dynamic** directed multigraph in **C** that monitors the money transfers between the users and helps in detecting multi-triangular transactions as well as user group setups.<br>

-Example of a directed multigraph:
+Example of a directed multigraph:<br>
 ![graph](https://github.com/errikosg/Directed_Multigraph/blob/master/img/graph.png)<br>

 After the graph initialization, the user **interacts** with the program and can choose one of the following commands: